johang88/TR.Stride/README.md

 * Add `TR.Stride.Atmosphere` to your project
 * Add AtmosphereRenderFeature to graphics compositor
 * Add SimpleGroupToRenderStageSelector to the newly added render feature, set effect name to AtmosphereRenderSkyRayMarchingEffect
+* In MeshRenderFeature add a new sub render feature `AtmosphereTransparentRenderFeature
+* MeshRenderFeature render stage selector change effect name in Mesh Transaprent render stage selector from ForwardShadingEffect to AtmosphereForwardShadingEffect
 * Change LightDirectionalGroupRenderer to AtmosphereLightDirectionalGroupRenderer in MeshRenderFeature -> ForwardLightingRenderFeeature
 * Make sure "Bind Depth As Resource During Transparent Rendering" is checked on the Forward renderer node (this is the default setting)
 * Create game object, add light component with type = Sun, this is basically just a regular directional light.